GoogleChrome/web.dev/src/site/content/en/notifications/use-push-notifications-to-engage-users/index.md

 ## How do push notifications work?

-The real power of notifications comes from the combination of service workers and push technology.
+The real power of notifications comes from the combination of service workers and push technology:

 *   [Service workers](https://developers.google.com/web/fundamentals/primers/service-workers) can run in the background and display notifications even when your app isn't visible on screen.